galbiston/geosparql-jena/README.md

 Therefore, the memory usage will grow during query execution and then recede as data is not re-used.
 All the _indexes_ support concurrency and can be set to a maximum size or allowed to increase capacity as required.

-* _Geometry Literal_: Geometry objects following deserialisation from `Geometry Literal`.
+* _Geometry Literal_: Geometry objects following de-serialisation from `Geometry Literal`.
 * _Geometry Transform_: Geometry objects resulting from coordinate transformations.
 * _Query Rewrite_: results of spatial relations between `Feature` and `Geometry` spatial objects.